mlpack/mlpack/doc/embedded/crosscompile_armv7.md

 the toolchain; you will find the basic set of compilers in addition to a `sysroot/` folder that contains headers for standard libraries.

+### Download and setup mlpack

 Now, we will use this toolchain to compile mlpack.
 The first thing is to get the mlpack sources.
-You can either download the archive file of the latest version, or clone the repository if you prefer to use the development version.
+You can either download the archive file of the latest version from [here](https://www.mlpack.org/files/mlpack-latest.tar.gz), or clone the repository if you prefer to use the development version.
 In this case we will clone the repository:

 ```sh
 git clone git@github.com:mlpack/mlpack.git